rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

 ```python
 data = data.rename(columns={'num       ':'num'})
 ```
 2. When we check the values we see that the null values were recorded as `?` in the dataset.
-One way of handling this is to change the `?` in the data to be `np.Nan`. (@Rodney - maybe just say this is one way to handle this problem)
+One way of handling this is to change the `?` in the data to be `np.Nan`. (@Rodney - maybe just say this is one way to handle this problem.
+Done ✅)

 ```python
 def fix_missing_values(df):